Step by Step Financial Aid Process

 Continuing Students may submit an electronic copy of the Law Financial Aid Response Form (continuing students ONLY).

-Incoming 1Ls MUST submit a HARD COPY of the Law Financial Aid Response Form (Hard Copy) (Incoming 1Ls for the 2019-2020 Academic Year
+Incoming 1Ls MUST submit a HARD COPY of the Law Financial Aid Response Form.

 If you are still considering your financial options such as a supplemental loan, do not complete the Law Financial Aid Response Form until all of your aid is listed and you have made a final decision about accepting the amounts awarded.

 If you choose not to accept a portion of your financial aid, you may decline any part of your package on the Law Financial Aid Response Form PRIOR to disbursement.
 Please remember that the Federal Direct Unsubsidized Loan and Direct PLUS loan both have an origination fee.
 The loan fee is deducted proportionately from each loan disbursement you receive.
 This means the money you receive will be less than the amount you actually borrow.
 You're responsible for repaying the entire amount borrowed and not just the amount received.

 For more information about Interest Rates and Fees, please visit https://studentaid.ed.gov/sa/types/loans/interest-rates.

 Financial Aid is scheduled to disburse the 1st week of classes each semester.
 Once funds are disbursed, you will notice a credit in your university student account.
 After all tuition, fees and other charges are paid and you still have excess funds in your student account, you may request a refund by using Student Financial Services’ online refund request form at https://secure.loyno.edu/finance/refund-request/ or from the Account Summary page in LORA.
 Refunds usually require about a week processing time and will be released only when all funds are received.